Only one EU country signs deal to save post-Brexit music tours, despite Boris Johnson's vow to resolve crisis - ExBulletin

 2022 is a year that many players in the creative industries will view with concern, writes Dame Sarah.

-Omicron is on the rise and the problems with the Brexit deal from 12 months ago are still on the rise.
+Omicron is on the rise and the problems with the Brexit deal from 12 months ago are still increasing today.
 My message to the government for the new year is: listen to us.

-The trade deal saw the UK as The independent has revealed rejecting an EU offer to keep touring visa-free and permit-free, breaking a promise made to music organizations last year.
+The trade deal saw the UK like The independent revealed reject an EU offer to keep touring visa-free and permit-free, breaking a promise made to music organizations last year.

 In March, Mr Johnson, facing serious problems getting papers to carry out and transporting materials across EU borders, told MEPs: We need to fix this.